Meet YOLO26: next-gen vision AI.

 A Platform deployment is:

-In the UI: Deploy → New Deployment.
+In the UI: Deploy → New Deployment (or click Deploy on any model's Deploy tab).
 Pick:

 SettingNotes